 Haveli Indian Cuisine

-When Haveli Indian Cuisine started a GoFundMe campaign in summer 2020 to stay afloat during the onset of the pandemic, the community rallied to help.
-Inhabitants of Littleton and nearby Highlands Ranch posted in community forums like Facebook and Nextdoor asking people to donate to the campaign—or better yet, order food from the restaurant.
-As a result, Haveli is still serving warm-spice-enriched north Indian and Nepalese specialties like momos, korma, and tikka masala over a year later.
+Nearly five years after Haveli Indian Cuisine started a GoFundMe campaign to stay afloat during the pandemic, the eatery is still serving warm-spice-enriched north Indian and Nepalese specialties like momos, korma, and tikka masala to south suburban fans.
 We like the smooth, rich baingan bharta—roasted eggplant with onion, tomato, garlic, and ginger—or the bhindi bahar, okra with bell peppers, tomato, and onions.
 301 E. County Line Rd., Littleton

 Chinelos Mexican Food